CultureAsData-UIUC/is310-fall-2024-group-5/proprietary-perspectival-dataset-creation/proprietary_platform_exploration.md

     - Very long and complicated.
     - In short, data on baseballsavant is allowed for all non-commercial use.
     - Data is easily downloadable, and they even offer an API.
+    - https://baseballsavant.mlb.com/csv-docs: Baseball Savant even offers an easily accessible guide to reading csvs from their site.
+    - https://baseballsavant.mlb.com/statcast_search: This search tool allows users to query data based on their criteria and download results in csv

 - Part 2 Step 1:
     - ![images](images/images.png)